GNITOAHC/DigitalAnnealer/README.md

-  --tau <tau>                Specify a tau for annealer --func <func_string>       Specify a function for annealer, either "sa" or "sqa" --height <height>          Specify a height for triangular lattice ( When annealing with func sqa ) default 8 --print-conf               Output the configuration --help                     Display this information
+  --tau <tau>                Specify a tau for annealer --func <func_string>       Specify a function for annealer, either "sa" or "sqa" --height <height>          Specify a height for triangular lattice ( When annealing with func sqa ) default 8 --ans-count <count>        Specify a number of answers to be returned --print-conf               Output the configuration --help                     Display this information
 ```